masaakim/masaaki.me/src/content/about-me.md

 At work, I'm usually the primary designer for projects or organizations that don't have one.
 My tasks include UI design, user research and modeling, VI/CI design for branding, graphic design for marketing, and providing support for hiring designers - all in one place.

 On my days off, I enjoy working on personal projects.
-Lately, I've been getting into typeface design and I'm currently creating a font for programming.
+Lately, I've been getting into typeface design and font engineering.